Board of Directors

 VP Orange County Region

-Dean, Business & Career Education at Santiago Canyon College
+Dean, Apprenticeship Programs at Santiago Canyon College

 8045 E. Chapman Avenue, Orange, CA 92869